Vala, or The Four Zoas: Background

 Blake began working on Vala, or The Death and Judgement of the Eternal Man: A Dream of Nine Nights while he was working on an illustrated edition of Edward Young's Night Thoughts after 1795.
 He continued to work on it throughout the rest of the 1790s, but he lost confidence that he could complete the work, as he was in a state of deep depression.
 After 1800, however, he became able to work on it again.
 The poem was retitled The Four Zoas: The torments of Love & Jealousy in The death and Judgment of Albion the Ancient Man in 1807, and this title is often used to denote a second version of the poem, the first having been completed between 1796 and 1802.

 The poem was written on proof engravings of Night Thoughts.
 The lines are surrounded by large designs, and there are around 2,000 lines in the original version of the poem and 4,000 in the second version.
 The differences between the two versions are primarily in the last two "nights".

 The plates for Vala were much larger than those for any of Blake's previous works.
-Europe a Prophecy, which is 265 lines long, was printed on copperplates that measured 23 x 17 cm.
-The plates used to print Vala were 41 x 32 cm.
+Europe a Prophecy, which is 265 lines long, was printed on copperplates that measured 23 × 17 cm.
+The plates used to print Vala were 41 × 32 cm.
 The work also took far longer than any of his previous works had: most of Blake's designs were completed within a year, but Vala took ten years.
 A notebook was probably used to draft the poem or the designs, but none has survived.
 One of the manuscript sheets was used to create a history of England that was abandoned by Blake in 1793.
 The work was never put into etching, and the manuscript was given to John Linnell.
 Portions of the work were later used in Blake's Jerusalem The Emanation of the Giant Albion.